Skip to content

 Public keys of an Actor

 In order to sign and verify the activities, you need to set the publicKey and assertionMethods property of the actor.
 The publicKey property contains a CryptographicKey instance, and the assertionMethods property contains an array of Multikey instances.
 Usually you don't have to create them manually.
-Instead, you can register a key pairs dispatcher through the setKeyPairsDispatcher() method so that Fedify can dispatch appropriate key pairs by the actor's bare handle:
+Instead, you can register a key pairs dispatcher through the setKeyPairsDispatcher() method so that Fedify can dispatch appropriate key pairs by the actor's identifier:

 typescript